Colo & Telecom Providers

 • RIOnetworks- (formerly Rio Communications) – These guys are based out of Roseburg, though they have service in Bend, Eugene, Grants Pass, Medford, Roseburg, and Downtown Portland.
 They have gotten into the metro ethernet over copper space, but they also offer traditional T-1 type services.

-• Freewire Broadband- Freewire is both an ISP (using their own WiMAX wireless gear) and also a reseller/installer of point-to-point wireless radios.
-If you need high speed connectivity between locations that have line-of-sight to each other, it may be worthwhile to consider a BridgeWave (or similar) radio link from Freewire.
+• Freewire Broadband– Freewire is both an ISP (using their own WiMAX wireless gear) and also a reseller/installer of point-to-point wireless radios.
+If you need high speed connectivity between locations that have line-of-sight to each other, it is worth looking at a BridgeWave, Dragonwave, etc… radio link from Freewire.

 • New Edge Networks – New Edge does not specifically focus on the Portland market, however, they are based in Vancouver and as such deserve mention here.
 Their claim to fame is being able to get DSL lines just about anywhere all tied back to an ATM/Frame/MPLS network.
 They are popular with kiosks and such like you might find at the corner convenience store.